shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Yes.”
 Larkwren nodded, already heading out the door.

-Emperor Galya snapped.
+Emperor Galaya snapped.
 A blue guard appeared.
 “Escort him to his horse.”

 The blue guard bowed and did just that.
 It guided Larkwren through the winding corridors to his horse.